-All Wilderness Volunteers’ Leaders are experienced volunteers who generously give their time to plan and lead the trips.
+All Wilderness Volunteers’ Leaders are experienced volunteers who generously give their time to plan and lead projects.
 They are the heart of Wilderness Volunteers!
-If you have joined us one or more trips and are interested in becoming a volunteer leader, please contact us!
+If you have joined us one or more projects and are interested in becoming a volunteer leader, please contact us!

 Carter and his wife, Robin, are recent transplants to the Western Slope of Colorado after living and working for many years in New York City and the Hudson Valley.
 They have been involved with WV since 2004, and volunteer time for numerous other organizations including Roaring Fork Outdoor Volunteers, the NY-NJ Trail Conference and the Appalachian Mountain Club.
 They are experienced kayaking instructors and enjoy all aspects of skiing, hiking, biking and paddlesport.